 Best portable chargers, camping lights and more: Hurricane season essentials you should always have

-Hurricane season is here.
-Tropical Storm Idalia has drenched much of Florida, Georgia and South Carolina.
+Hurricanes have been hitting the U.S., and we can expect to see more hurricane and tropical storm activity throughout the fall.
 If you live in a region prone to hurricanes, it's smart to have some essentials on hand in case of a power outage -- or worse.

 Hurricane season continues through Nov.
 30. You may think you're prepared if you have, say, a portable generator or a good flashlight, but hurricanes can cause more hazards than just power outages.
 You may have problems getting fresh water, a dry place to sleep, or treating an injury.